An update on a favorite topic. My comments after "-->"

 tsonggo from chango, chango (monkey)

-New words, which are highly suspected to be Mexican in origin:
+New words that are highly suspected to be Mexican in origin:

 zucchini (squash) flowers

 On a minor note: I've learned lately that the Tagalog word for "gossip," "chismis," came from the Spanish word "chisme."
 Even the gay lingo terms "chene"/"tiene" or "cheneses" for "whatnots" have Spanish origins.
-We who never learned Spanish are endlessly amused.
+We who never learned Spanish are endlessly amused, and regretful.